Kungliga slottet

 Barnlördagar på Kungliga Operan

-Welcome to our children's Saturdays: concerts, try-out activities, or guided tours
+Welcome to our children's Saturdays: concerts, try-it-out activities, or guided tours

 Medelhavsmuseet